fengalin/media-toc/README.md

 ### Waveform showing 5.1 audio channels
 ![media-toc Waveform 5.1 audio channels](assets/waveform_5.1_audio_channels.png)

-## <a name='status'></a>Status
+## <a name='features'></a>Features
-At the moment, **media-toc** can:

-- Open a media file: display metadata from the media, the cover image, the first video frame, the chapters list and marks at the beginning of each chapter on the timeline.
+- Play/Pause an audio/video media
+- Select the streams to play.
-- Play/Pause the audio and video, draw the audio waveform and select current chapter in the list while playing.
+- Draw the audio waveform and chapters boundaries.
 - Seek in the media by left clicking on the waveform, on the timeline or in the chapters list.
 - Play from a position until the end of current time frame by right clicking on the waveform at the starting position in paused mode.
-- Select the stream to play.
 - Zoom in/out the waveform on the time axis.
 - Add/remove a chapter.
+- Play current chapter in a loop.
 - Export the table of contents to:
 	* A Matroska container.
 Currently, this is possible only if the input streams are compatible with Matroska containers.
 I'll add an UI to allow converting streams later.
 This also requires